Edit: December 2017.

 She nodded silently and put the earring in her pocket.
 Mustang looked at Edward; he was looking at the boy from the other side.

 "Fullmetal, what do you say?"

-"Thankfully for all of us, he is human.
-But he is wearing a strange uniform, I had never seen it before" Edward said.
+"Well, he is wearing a strange uniform I had never seen it before."
+Edward said.

 "A spy from Drachma?"

 "I don't think so; theirs is different from this one.
 The style does not match."